-Although we try to make the installation process as worry-free as possible, our Chefs’ Toys professionals are not permitted and licensed to remove doors, doorways, and anything of the sort, so if you believe that those structures will be in the way, remove it ahead of the delivery.
+Although we try to make the installation process as worry-free as possible, our Chefs' Toys professionals are not permitted and licensed to remove doors, doorways, and anything of the sort.
+If you believe that those structures will be in the way, please remove it ahead of the delivery.
 Make sure the path the equipment will take is completely clear because damage to any property will be your responsibility.

 - Do you need a Lift-Gate or do you have a Dock?